tigera-solutions/cc-eks-implement-runtime-security/README.md

 - **Configure Workload-Centric WAF**: Dive into the configuration of the workload-centric Web Application Firewall (WAF) to safeguard your cluster from network-based threats.
 - **Zero-Day Attack Detection**: Learn how to detect zero-day attacks by monitoring suspicious container activity, enabling you to proactively respond to emerging threats.
 - **Security Policy Enforcement**: Preview and enforce security policies to quarantine infected workloads, preventing the spread of threats within your Kubernetes environment.
-- **Visualize Security Posture**: Learn how to effectively visualize the security posture of your Azure AKS cluster, allowing you to identify potential vulnerabilities and weaknesses.
+- **Visualize Security Posture**: Learn how to effectively visualize the security posture of your Amazon EKS cluster, allowing you to identify potential vulnerabilities and weaknesses.

 ## Workshop Environment Preparation